-When we say "summer bulbs" we're talking about flowering bulbs that grow and bloom during the summer, as opposed to spring and fall blooming bulbs.
+When you think of "summer bulbs," it involves flowering bulbs that grow and bloom during the summer, as opposed to spring and fall blooming bulbs.
 These bulbs tend to be tender perennials that can't survive cold, snowy winter, so they are either grown as annuals or are dug and stored and then replanted every year.

-Some of these are tubers and corms, but for purposes of planting and storing, they tend to be grouped together under the term "Summer Bulbs”.
+Summer bulbs include begonias, caladium, cannas, dahlias, gladiola, gloriosa lilies, elephant ears, Liatris, nerines, oxalis, pineapple lilies, tuberose, and Tigridia.
+Some of these are tubers and corms, but for purposes of planting and storing, they tend to be grouped together under the term "Summer Bulbs."

 When to Plant Summer Bulbs

-As I mentioned earlier, unless you live where the ground doesn’t freeze, you have to replant tender perennial summer bulbs every spring.
-Unlike spring blooming bulbs that are planted in the fall, summer bulbs need to be planted in the spring.
+As mentioned earlier, unless you live where the ground doesn’t freeze, you have to replant tender perennial summer bulbs every spring.
+Unlike spring-blooming bulbs that are planted in the fall, summer bulbs need to be planted in the spring.
 Confusing, no?
 Summer bulbs need warm weather and warm soil.
-Since we can't predict the weather from year to year, there's no calendar planting date.
-Once the soil has dried out and warmed up to about 60° F (15.5° C) or more, it’s time to get summer bulbs in the ground.
+Since no one can predict the weather from year to year, there's no calendar planting date.
+Once the soil has dried out and warmed up to about 60 F or higher, it’s time to get summer bulbs in the ground.
 An easier rule of thumb to remember is, if it’s time for your tomatoes to go outdoors, it is also time to plant your summer bulbs.

 - Although you don't want to plant in soggy soil, once your bulbs are in the ground, you should water them in well.
 Then make sure they get regular water, but allow the soil to dry out between waterings.